Opentrons/opentrons/api/docs/source/v2/new_atomic_commands.rst

 To blow out is to push an extra amount of air through the pipette's tip, so as to make sure that any remaining droplets are expelled.

 When calling ``blow_out()`` on a pipette, we have the option to specify a location to blow out the remaining liquid.
-If no location is specified, the pipette will blow out from it's current position.
+If no location is specified, the pipette will blow out from its current position.

 .. code-block:: python

     pipette.blow_out()            # blow out in current location pipette.blow_out(plate['B3']) # blow out in current plate:B3